| Home | Energy | Nuclear | Electricity | Climate Change | Lighting Control | Contacts | Links |

 Sodium: A highly thermally conductive highly reactive metal that melts at 98 degrees C;

-Indicator Tubes: Vertical metal tubes which project above the surface of the liquid sodium pool to convey movable fuel bundle status information to an overhead electronic monitoring system;
+Indicator Tubes: Vertical metal tubes which project above the surface of the liquid sodium pool to convey movable fuel bundle position and local sodium temperature information to ceiling mounted electronic monitoring systems;

-Hollow Stainless Steel Spheres: Buoyant stainless steel balls that float on the surface of the liquid sodium to reduce its exposed surface area and to assist in sodium fire asphixiation;
+Hollow Stainless Steel Spheres: Buoyant stainless steel balls about 20 cm in diameter that float on the surface of the liquid sodium to reduce its exposed surface area and to assist in sodium fire asphixiation;

 NaK: An alloy of the metals sodium and potassium that is liquid from below room temperature up to over 700 degrees C;

-Induction Pump: A non-contact electromagnetic pump type used for safe circulation of NaK;
+Induction Pump: A non-contact electromagnetic pump type used for circulation of NaK;

-1000 MWt: One thousand million watts thermal (sufficient power to meet all the heat and electricity requirements of about 100,000 North American people)
+1000 MWt: One thousand million watts thermal (sufficient thermal power to meet all the power requirements of about 100,000 North American people)